top of page

 Employee training is a vital component for successfully implementing an anti-money laundering (AML) program within regulated entities.
 Neglecting to provide adequate training can result in the entity being held liable and subjected to penalties.

 According to the size and nature of the activities of a regulated entity, an independent audit function must be established if required by the supervisory authority.
+The independent audit function is appointed by the Board of Directors.
+They need to possess the necessary qualifications and experience to perform the audit,.

 It's easier said than done however, with sufficient expertise it is possible to establish and maintain a solid AML program that will protect the company from potential penalties, sanctions by the regulator, and other financial and reputational risks.